Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory: Introduction

-Fig.~\ref{Fig.3} illustrates {BR($Z \to \nu \bar{\nu}\gamma$) decay as a function of both dimension-6 ($\kappa_1/\Lambda^2$ and $\kappa_2/\Lambda^2$) and dimension-8 ($\alpha_8/\Lambda^4$) anomalous couplings.
+Fig. \ref{Fig.3} illustrates BR($Z \to \nu \bar{\nu}\gamma$) decay as a function of both dimension-6 ($\kappa_1/\Lambda^2$ and $\kappa_2/\Lambda^2$) and dimension-8 ($\alpha_8/\Lambda^4$) anomalous couplings.
 The figure also displays the SM prediction and the experimental limit set by the LEP experiments \cite{L3:1997exg,DELPHI:1996drf}.
 Within the SM, the decay probability is highly suppressed.
 However, the introduction of dimension-6 and dimension-8 operators results in a significant enhancement of the BR.
-The analysis involves the comparison of different coupling scenarios, including $\kappa_1/\Lambda^2= \kappa_2/\Lambda^2$ (dotted yellow line), $\kappa_1/\Lambda^2$ (dashed blue line), and $\kappa_2/\Lambda^2$ (dashed-dotted purple line), with experimental constraints.
+The analysis involves the comparison of different coupling scenarios, including $\kappa_1/\Lambda^2= \kappa_2/\Lambda^2$ (two dot dashed purple line), $\kappa_1/\Lambda^2$ (dashed orange line), and $\kappa_2/\Lambda^2$ (dot-dashed black line), with experimental constraints.
 As shown from figure, if $\kappa_1/\Lambda^2$ and $\kappa_2/\Lambda^2$ couplings are both non-zero, the contributions add up and the decay rate shows the fastest increase.
 However, when one coupling is zero while the other is varying, the increase is slower than in isolation.
-On the other hand, BR for $\alpha_8/\Lambda^4$ is at a lower level compared to $\kappa/\Lambda^2$ interactions of the same strength.
-The results of this analysis indicate that the FCC-ee and the CEPC could test such anomalous interactions, thereby providing potential insights into new physics BSM.
+On the other hand, BR for $\alpha_8/\Lambda^4$ is at a lower level compared to $\kappa_1/\Lambda^2= \kappa_2/\Lambda^2$ interactions of the same strength.
+The results of this analysis indicate that the FCC-ee and the CEPC could test such anomalous interactions, thereby providing potential insights into BSM.